-4. Lack of outdoor recreation venues (trails, etc.) and lack of education regarding what outdoor recreation opportunities are available and how to use them safely.
+3.4.
+Lack of outdoor recreation venues (trails, etc.) and lack of education regarding what outdoor recreation opportunities are available and how to use them safely.
 Policies:

-- 3.7.
-Commit to preserving, improving and marketing affordable and accessible (location and amenities) outdoor recreational facilities (venues/meeting/event space), which include parks and open space as quality of life amenities, resources, and programs for adults and youth. - 3.8.
-Locate facilities such as parks, schools, and community centers in appropriately planned activity centers, and near new and existing neighborhoods according to adopted, joint and/or coordinated future development plans and CIPS. - 3.9.
-Promote an active, healthy lifestyle through livable community urban design and development patterns.
+- 3.4.1.
+Efforts shall be made to preserve, improve, and market affordable and accessible outdoor recreational facilities, including meeting/event spaces, parks and open space, and programs for adults and youth. - 3.4.2.
+Facilities such as parks, schools, and community centers shall be located in appropriately planned activity centers and near new and existing neighborhoods according to adopted plans and Capital Improvement Programs. - 3.4.3.
+An active, healthy lifestyle shall be promoted through livable community urban design and development patterns, including hiking, running, and biking trails connecting urban and rural areas with parks and with water trails along our creeks and rivers.

-5. Need more recreation programs, especially for girls and the disabled.
+3.5.
+Need more recreation programs, especially for girls and the disabled.

-- 3.10.
-Community involvement and programming opportunities for youth shall be maintained and enhanced through public-private partnerships. - 3.11.
-Existing non-profit community resources shall be utilized where possible to address community wellness issues and opportunities.

-6. The community has a low walkability score, as measured by walkscore.com.
 Policies:

+- 3.5.1.
+Community involvement and programming opportunities for youth shall be maintained and enhanced through public-private partnerships. - 3.5.2.
+Existing non-profit community resources shall be utilized where possible to address community wellness issues and opportunities. - 3.5.3.
+Parks and Recreation initiatives shall be supported. - 3.5.4.
+Strategies for attracting regional sports and increasing diversity of sport venues shall be investigated. - 3.5.5.
+Sporting venues shall be maintained, improved, and/or expanded.

+3.6.
+The community has a low walkability score, as measured by walkscore.com.
+Policies:

-- 3.12.
-Promote mixed-use, more dense, infill development in our downtowns and commercial corridors, especially within designated revitalization areas, that are vibrant centers for culture, government, entertainment, retail and residential diversity. - 3.13.
-Promote and encourage retrofitting of existing and establishment of new developments that encourage active lifestyles for residents of all age groups. - 3.14.
-Ensure the community's anticipated growth occurs in a well-integrated yet organized fashion, which protects our community character and resources, promotes efficient use of infrastructure and transportation facilities, and supports quality economic development and a diverse population. - 3.15.
-New housing developments should be universally designed to provide access to all persons. - 3.16.
-Promote use of innovative design concepts, including appropriate use of increased density, through educational outreach and greater collaboration with the development community, including infill development in designated revitalization areas. - 3.17.
-The traffic carrying capacity of existing and planned roadways shall be preserved through coordinated land use and transportation planning decisions. - 3.18.
-Support the acquisition, construction, reconstruction, rehabilitation or installation of public facilities and improvements to provide handicap accessibility to public facilities.
+- 3.6.1.
+Mixed-use, more dense, infill development shall be promoted over greenfield development. - 3.6.2.
+Retrofitting of existing developments and establishment of new developments that encourage active lifestyles for residents of all age groups shall be promoted and encouraged. - 3.6.3.
+The community's anticipated growth shall be guided to occur in a well-integrated yet organized fashion which protects our community's character and resources, promotes efficient use of infrastructure and transportation facilities, and supports quality economic development and a diverse population.

+- 3.6.4.
+New housing developments shall be universally designed to provide access to all persons. - 3.6.5.
+The use of innovative design concepts, including appropriate use of increased density and infill development in designated revitalization areas, shall be promoted through educational outreach and greater collaboration with the development community. - 3.6.6.
+Handicap accessibility to all public facilities shall be ensured.

-7. Lack of access to healthy food options, especially for the indigent and those lacking transportation.
+3.7.
+Lack of access to healthy food options, especially for the indigent and those lacking transportation.